ali-workshop/Diploma_Project_Backup/README.md

 ## Overview

-This system allows hotel administrators to manage bookings, guest information, room availability, and more rubost features.
+This system allows hotel administrators to manage bookings, guest information, room availability, and more robust features.

 ## Features